erharishsh/erharishsh.github.io/tools.md

 ### 1. SDK tools:
-These tools can be found in "<your_android_sdk>/tools/bin/" folder.These tools does not depend on the android platform or the android version you are developing on.Just to keep in mind what could be the part of SDK tools thought about if that tools does have anything to do with android versions update.Few of the major tools are as follows:
+These tools can be found in "<your_android_sdk>/tools/bin/" folder.These tools does not depend on the android platform or the android version you are developing on.Few of the major tools are as follows:

 **1. apkanalyzer** used to analyze the apk, it's size and files inside the packaged entity.This is a pretty helpful tool to check the contribution of different components to the overall download size of apk.